pallas/libite/README.md

    algorithm on the graph, & write edges composing a minimum spanning tree to std::cout.
  * ordersort --- Read ints on std::cin, sort via order, & write to std::cout.
+ * tarjan --- Read (from, to) tuples on std::cin, perform Tarjan's algorithm on the graph, & write sets of strongly connected components to std::cout, one set per line.
  * treesort --- Read ints on std::cin, sort via tree, & write to std::cout.

 With assertions enabled, intrusive_heap and intrusive_tree are validated as